Think your stomach and mood are unrelated? Discover how your gut affects not only your physical well-being but your happiness, too.

 Sauerkraut, kimchi, kombucha, real pickles, apple cider vinegar, yogurt and kefir (if you tolerate dairy products) are a few examples.
-Fermented foods help nourish and build a robust microbiome, because they contain healthy, beneficial bacteria and their metabolites.
+Fermented foods help nourish and build a robust microbiome because they contain beneficial bacteria and metabolites.

-These foods have been shown to select against a diverse flora and can contribute to motility problems, which can in turn worsen dysbiosis.
-When you eat these foods, if you do, make sure that you get in some vegetables with them to feed those good guys!
+These foods show selection against a diverse flora and can contribute to motility problems, which can in turn worsen dysbiosis.

-Indiscriminate killers of bacteria capable of altering the population of your microbiome enough to create dysbiosis, this class of drugs is incorrectly prescribed up to 40% of the time.
-Use antibiotics only if indicated, and be sure to take a probiotic along with them.
-The two will not cancel each other out, and the latter will offset negative side effects of the former.
+Some antibiotics can be indiscriminate killers of bacteria and are capable of altering your microbiomes into dysbiosis.
+Health professionals can sometimes prescribe this class of drugs incorrectly up to 40% of the time.
+Use antibiotics only if indicated and be sure to take a probiotic along with them.
+The two will not cancel each other out, but the latter will offset negative side effects.

 6. Ditch Triclosan

-Found in antibacterial hand soaps and washes, triclosan is implicated in the rise of antibiotic resistance, dysbiosis of the microbiome and increases risk of environmental allergies, asthma and eczema.
-Wash those hands with soap and water, or find a triclosan-free product.
+Triclosan is an antibacterial and anti fungal agent you can find in most conventional hand soaps and washes.
+This agent implicates the rise of antibiotic resistance, dysbiosis of the microbiome, and increases the risk of environmental allergies like asthma and eczema.
+To avoid this, you should try washing your hands with natural soap products or find a triclosan-free product.

 7. Get some gut-healing nutrients on board